Redwork by Jessica Fjeld

 submitting multiple manuscripts is fine with entry fees for each

 READING PROCESS: Every manuscript will be read by THREE different readers.
 All of our preliminary readers are poets who have graduated from an MFA program or beyond.
-These readers have won multiple awards including the National Poetry Series, the Utah Book Prize, the FENCE Modern Poets Prize, and more.
 They'll select fifteen of the best manuscripts to send our judge.
+We change readers for every new prize.

 READING FEE: $25.00 paid through Submittable